 Interim Program Director of Education

-For the past year, I’ve had the privilege of working alongside Rosie (founder of GROW) and Dr. Brown, teaching ESL classes at Our Lady of Lourdes.
+For the past year, she has had the privilege of working alongside Rosie (founder of GROW GA) and Dr. Brown teaching ESL classes at Our Lady of Lourdes in Coastal Georgia.

-I’m passionate about education and uplifting the Hispanic community.
-That’s why I want to join GROW as the Education Programming Director, to continue offering individualized ESOL classes for adults, set up a tutoring program, and expand translation services.
-I also look forward to collaborating with schools and community organizations, delivering presentations on topics such as the benefits of bilingualism, multilingual books for children, and the linguistic challenges faced by Latinx immigrants.
-I believe art can be a powerful tool for expression and want to incorporate that into my work as well.
+She is passionate about education and uplifting the Hispanic community and wants to join GROW as the Education Programming Director to continue offering individualized ESOL classes for adults, set up a tutoring program, and expand translation services.
+She also looks forward to collaborating with schools and community organizations, delivering presentations on topics such as the benefits of bilingualism, multilingual books for children, and the linguistic challenges faced by Latinx immigrants.
+She believes art can be a powerful tool for expression and wants to incorporate that into her work as well.

 Communications Manager